Are you doing keto all wrong? Discover the Top 10 Keto Mistakes (And How to Fix Them)?

 When you give up processed food, most of us, also give up the largest contributor of salt to our diet.

 While water is always your go-to liquid, you also need to replenish electrolytes that will be lost on a low to zero carb diet.

 One of the most coon keto mistakes is not replacing electrolytes or ensuring you get enough from real food.

 You can look after your electrolyte balance by ensuring you are consuming salt, potassium, and magnesium.

 10. Not Keeping Check of Your Daily Macros

-Last but definitely not least is the importance of checking your daily macros to ensure that your body is getting the nutritional value it requires to build and repair itself while burning excess fat at its new source of fuel.
+Last but definitely not least is the importance of learning how to count carbs to ensure that your body is getting the nutritional value it requires to build and repair itself while burning excess fat at its new source of fuel.

 If you aren’t in the habit of tracking your macros, then this may be a game-changer for you and see you achieve the results you’ve been struggling to get.

 There are many apps and calculators out there to assist you with this and make the process simple and easy to follow.